 The purpose of the Directed Study Program is to provide students with the opportunity to study topical areas which are not a part of the ordinary academic program and which would add significant value to the student’s educational experience at USF.
-Scheduling problems are not a compelling reason to enroll in an Directed Study.
+Scheduling problems are not a compelling reason to enroll in a Directed Study.
 Research-based Independent Studies are available to all graduate students in the School of Management.
-An internship-based Independent Study is also available to MBA students.

 For information about the required proposal process for an Independent Study course, please contact the Office of Graduate Student Affairs.
 Students are limited to a total of four units of directed study.

 Census dates represent the last day to drop a course in a given semester to receive a tuition reversal for that course and have the course removed from the student’s transcripts.
 The census date for each course each semester can be found in the published USF schedule of classes at http://www.usfca.edu/schedules.
 Courses dropped after the census date will be notated with a “W” on the transcript representing the fact that the class was dropped after the census date; the only exceptions to be made are classes canceled by the Dean of the School of Management.
 Tuition for courses dropped after the census date will not be refunded.

 The Census Date should not be confused with the withdrawal deadline, which is the last day to withdraw from courses with a grade of “W” and will result in a forfeiture of tuition fees for that course.
 Please contact the Office of Graduate Student Affairs or reference the Academic Calendar for specific dates.